yaronf/I-D/STAR-Delegation/draft-sheffer-acme-star-delegation.md

 ### Order Object on the IdO-CA side

-When sending the Order to the ACME CA, the IdO SHOULD strip the "cname" attribute sent by the NDC ({{sec-profile-ndc-to-ido}}).
+When sending the Order to the ACME CA, the IdO SHOULD strip the "identifiers" attribute sent by the NDC ({{sec-profile-ndc-to-ido}}).
 The IdO MUST add the necessary STAR extensions to the Order.
-In addition, to allow the NDC downloading the certificate using unauthenticated GET, the IdO MUST add the recurrent-certificate-get attribute and set it to true.
+In addition, to allow the NDC to download the certificate using unauthenticated GET, the IdO MUST add the recurrent-certificate-get attribute and set it to true.

 ### Capability Discovery

-In order to help a client discovering support for this profile, the directory object of an ACME server MUST contain the following attribute inside the "meta"
+In order to help a client to discover support for this profile, the directory object of an ACME server MUST contain the following attribute inside the "meta"
 field: